-- Staff costs, such as training or time12 - Capital costs, such as when an additional venue or facility needs to be used or built - Equipment costs, including maintenance and repair - Rent costs - Treatment costs, such as medication or inpatient stay - Consumables costs, such as wound dressings - Overheads costs, such as cleaning services and lighting and electricity
+- capital costs, such as when an additional venue or facility needs to be used or built - consumables costs, such as wound dressings - equipment costs, including maintenance and repair - overheads costs, such as cleaning services and lighting and electricity - rent costs - staff costs, such as training or time - treatment costs, such as medication or inpatient stay.

-Quality improvement may impact on other services as well as health and so you may have identified a need for a wider perspective.
+QI may impact on other services as well as health and so you may have identified a need for a wider perspective.